drklee3/ApliaTotalGrade/README.md

+### ApliaTotalGrade

-Tampermonkey script to show total grades in each category
+Tampermonkey script to show overall grade percentage and total grades in each category for [Cengage Learning Aplia](http://aplia.com/).